hyperionix/docs/content/guide/package-2.md

 }
 ```

-Let's also change the test to this code that will try to delete two files.
-Deleting the first file should file due to our probe.
+Let's also change our test for this probe so that it will try to delete two files "protectedFile" and "allowedFile".
+Attempts to delete the first file should fail because of our probe.
 Deleting the second file should succeed.

 ```lua
 setfenv(1, require "sysapi-ns")